 Hormones (Cortisol/Melatonin) and Sleep

 Part of the 24-hour clock’s regulatory process involves the production of many different hormones which all directly influence body processes.
 There are dozens of hormones that are altered by the sleep/wake cycle as well as light patterns.
 Two very important clock generated hormones for atopic dermatitis include cortisol and melatonin.
 Cortisol has anti-itch properties, and peaks in the morning and is lowest at night.
 Our body's regulation of cortisol can be altered by the use of oral steroids, or in some cases high-dose/high surface area use of topical steroids.

-This pro-sleep, anti-inflammatory hormone, generally increases within the first part of the sleep cycle, and continues to increase for the first few hours of sleep, then trails off leading to wakening.
-Very recently, a study was preformed that production of melatonin is significantly disrupted in patients with severe atopic dermatitis, and correlates with worse quality of sleep in those patients.
+This pro-sleep, anti-inflammatory hormone, generally increases within the first part of the sleep cycle, and continues to increase for the first few hours of sleep, then trails off leading to awakening.
+Very recently, a study was performed that the production of melatonin is significantly disrupted in patients with severe atopic dermatitis, and correlates with worse quality of sleep in those patients.